 - 12 weeks paid employment in a local public hospital or Justice Health facility

-- ongoing employment upon successful completion of your studies and the program.ongoing employment upon successful completion of your studies and the program.
+- the potential for ongoing employment upon successful completion of your studies and the program

 Applicants must be: